 Minutes of the business discussed and resolved at the Meeting will be taken by the person who convened the Meeting or by a person authorised by such person within 30 calendar days after the date of the Meeting.
 The minutes will contain the conclusions of the Meeting, including, without limitation, any resolutions adopted by such Meeting.
 If the Meeting is convened by a Noteholder or the Noteholders, the minutes of such Meeting must also be delivered to the Issuer at the Specified Office address not later than 30 calendar days after the date of the Meeting.
-The Issuer is obliged to keep the minutes of the Meeting will be available for inspection by the Noteholders at the Specified Office during regular office hours.
-The Issuer is obliged, in person or through its authorised person (especially the Fiscal and Paying Agent), to publish information on all resolutions adopted at the Meeting in the manner set out in Condition 14 not later than 30 calendar days after the date of the date of the Meeting.
+The Issuer is obliged to keep the minutes of the Meeting until the rights under the Notes expire under the statute of limitations.
+The minutes of the Meeting will be available for inspection by the Noteholders at the Specified Office during regular office hours.
+The Issuer is obliged, in person or through its authorised person (especially the Fiscal and Paying Agent), to publish information on all resolutions adopted at the Meeting in the manner set out in Condition 14 not later than 30 calendar days after the date of the Meeting.

-14. Notices
+14 Notices